SAFRAN-LAB/Quadrature/Gauss_Chebyshev_Second_Kind/README.md

     **Gauss_Chebyshev_Second_Kind_Nodes_and_Weights(N, nodes, weight);**

-where 'N' is the order of the Gauss Legendre quadrature, 'nodes' is a long double array with the nodes and 'weight' is a long double array with the respective weights.
+where 'N' is the order of the Gauss Chebyshev quadrature of second kind, 'nodes' is a long double array with the nodes and 'weight' is a long double array with the respective weights.

 ###Second method:###